andrew-pete/Hockey-D3-Tutorial/README.md

 #### Warning: a tad more JS experience recommended for this

 What if we wanted to use this data to support a narrative?
 Look again at the plot.
-Does the disturbingly large separation of the Flyers'first and fourth lines not seem strange?
+Does the disturbingly large separation of the Flyers' first and fourth lines not seem strange?
 Perhaps you're a data journalist, and you want to use this plot to support your newest installment of ripping into the Flyers' depth players.

 If you present the plot as is, it is difficult to sort through the noise.
 We have a lot of circles on this plot.
 Most don't factor into our narrative.
 However, we wouldn't want to remove them completely, since they do provide context.